-actual kill rate has resulted in 81 hunters tagging a bear with me out of the 94 hunters in the last ten years that I have kept record.
+actual kill rate has resulted in 139 hunters tagging a bear with me out of the 148 hunters in the last ten years that I have kept record.
 Most hunters who did not make a kill either passed on or missed their opportunity.
-This past year, even with the abundant natural mass food crops and opening season with hound hunters starting 1 week earlier than bait sitters, I had 12 hunters out of 15 who took a bear with over 30 bear passed.
+This past year, 2014, even with the abundant natural mass food crops, I had 16 hunters out of 19 who took a bear, 1 wounded, and several passed.

 The size of the bears harvested varies from hunter to hunter, but I consider a shooter bear to be around 250 pounds live weight.
 Each year my hunters take a 300-400 pound dressed bear, but that is not the average size.
 We have taken bear up to 500 pounds plus.
 Sightings on trail cameras of bear this size are common each year.
 Actually killing one isn’t quite as easy, but they are out there.

 As I guide, I try to educate my hunters on the realistic chances that they will have, rather than telling them this is a trophy only hunt.
 I believe any legal bear is a trophy.
 If the hunter is happy, I am happy.
 The fact that I hunt in private land settings or small areas of public land that cannot be hunted by hounds allows the population of bear targeted by my hunters to not be over harvested and trophy potential is always present.

 My baits are scattered in three counties (Sawyer, Bayfield, and Washburn) and my daily bait route is over 100 miles.
 This is to help ensure that my hunters are not competing against each other.